Cleansed

 Luke Cinque-White

-Theatre includes: Billy Elliot (UK tour); Cats (London Palladium/ Blackpool Opera House); An American In Paris (Royal Variety Performance); We’re Few and Far Between (White Bear Theatre).
+As Performer: Ballet Shoes (National Theatre); Billy Elliot (UK tour); Cats (West End/ Blackpool Opera House); An American in Paris (Royal Variety Performance); We’re Few and Far Between (White Bear Theatre); Home (Southwark Playhouse).

-Film includes: Garfield; Matilda; Snow White; Land Mine.
+Film includes: The Thomas Crown Affair; Garfield; Monitor; Snow White; Matilda; Landmine.

 Lizzy Connolly